June 30, 2017

 sensitive, romantic, idealistic, creative, independent, intellectual, forward-thinking, highly emotional

 The symptoms associated with any constitution will vary both in intensity and makeup as the disease process progresses, snowballing in effect or somewhat differing from their original representations as time (and self-destructive tendencies) advance.
 The manifestations of disorder Ignatia succumbs to affect the mind and spirit heavily, perhaps more than most remedy types, because of nir deeply emotional nature (Ignatia is comprised mainly of water, as is Phosphorus; Sulphur contains mostly fire and air, and Arsenicum earth and fire, respectively (Bailey 407-408).
-Keep my constitutions in mind while reading this piece).
+These distinctions apply to the comparison outlined next to the asterisk).
 When I first began to assume a heavy Ignatia emotional state–beyond that which I encountered when mildly disharmonized in high school–I remember isolating myself, becoming very non-communicative, and in general desiring to escape the presence of others, even though I deeply yearned for connection.
 As time went on, however, I grew suicidal; baseline depression had metamorphosed into hysteria, characterized by a grievous disruption in the operation of my mind and body.
 At that point, I not only desired to escape other people, I desired to escape my own life because of my severe emotional detachment to its value.
 Throughout treatment, I began to pick up on this odd feeling that although I was so grateful to regain my health, I didn’t feel it.
 Arsenicum had allowed me to relinquish some of the control that had controlled me for years, yet I still could not immerse myself in the present tense.
 I thus began to attribute disconnection to a deeply-disordered Ignatia condition, wherein the ability to experience the self, life, and others is seriously disturbed; unfortunately, alienation on every level follows*.

 The emotions of Ignatia are so powerful, so central to the rhythm of the individual that holds them, that when they are unknowingly stifled, Ignatia’s interpretation of the world around nem lacks meaning, grit.
 Numbness replaces zest for experience, and former joys prompt the reflection something’s missing here [the ability to live in the moment].
 Before becoming seriously depressed, and even back in high school to some degree–when I was rather happy–I questioned why certain scenarios didn’t feel the same anymore; spending time with my family members, the holidays, etc. lacked a bit of the magic they had always possessed (when I fell deeply ill, no magic prevailed).
 I would imagine many people can identify with this mindset, which is why we so often desire to return to the simplicity of our youth.
 Yet we’re not missing simplicity, rather purity in perception; maturity doesn’t incite cynicism, disharmony does.
 And this state of being manifests, of course, out of suppressed emotion, for most of us are not wholly feeling the emotion of life, whether we realize it or not.
 Loss in particular induces the Ignatia emotional detachment; that loss may occur in the form of a loved one, a former lifestyle, or the self.
 In the latter context, the added element of the unknown source aids heavily in Ignatia’s strife: following some traumatic incident, members of this constitution will generally be very aware of why they feel so empty, and will desperately grasp at whatever they have been forced to relinquish in order to feel whole again.
 By the time I saw a homeopath, however, I had no idea why I couldn’t feel life anymore, or in some ways, that I wasn’t; loss of my initial lifestyle upon moving to New York, loss of my grandmother, loss of my health and my identity to the utmost degree, had all become so confounded I could no longer remember who I was or what I was missing.